pritamnikam/rag-langchain-architecture/README.md

 ## Project Structure
 - `01-embeddings-tf-idf.py`: Main script that performs TF-IDF vectorization, displays the results in a DataFrame, and demonstrates basic retrieval using NearestNeighbors.
+- `02-openai-embedding.py`: Example using OpenAI's embedding API and NearestNeighbors for semantic search.
+Requires an OpenAI API key.
 - `requirements.txt`: Lists Python dependencies for the project.
 - `Dockerfile`: Enables running the app in a containerized environment.